 All convicted sex offenders must be registered and listed on both a national and state sex offender database.
 The people on these databases have been convicted in a court of law of a sex crime.
 You are able to see this information online, but bear in mind that you can’t get the exact address, rather the address block that they live on.

 Court Records are public records and available to anyone.
 These records include a court case file that includes a court docket and any of the filings and documents filed in the case.
 You can access court records on their website, or at the Treutlen County Clerk of Court office in the jurisdiction where the case was filed.

 Every state maintains records of people’s criminal background.
 These online databases are all linked and you can track criminal backgrounds from another state.
-You are able to go to courthouse and check in person, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you may have to pay a fee for a more comprehensive search.
+You are able to go to the courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay a fee for a more comprehensive search.

 A criminal history search you are able to find out if someone has been arrested, charged, or convicted for any of the following crimes:

 - Violent crimes like assault or murder.